digaogalo/onebitx/README.md

 # onebitx
-Projeto criado inspirado no website da SpaceX
+Project inspired on SpaceX website.

 In this project I use Framework CSS/Sass Bootstrap to develope this website.